haydenwoodhead/burner.kiwi/README.md

 ### Production

 Building for production is a different beast.
-We need to give assets cache friendly names and minify them and add build time variables to the binary.
+We need to give assets cache friendly names, minify them and add their new names to the binary.
 Check out the included `build.sh` file.

 To build run `./build.sh` from the root of the project.
-This will create and populate a `buildres` directory containing the binary file and minified and rename static assets.
+This will create and populate a `buildres` directory containing the binary file and minified/renamed static assets.

 ## Configuration Parameters